DanielBMarkham/Info-Ops/manuscript/chapter1.md

 They enter a cloud bank.
 They switch on some heating systems to protect against icing.
 Everything is going as planned.
 They leave the cloud bank.

-"We seem to be out of the cloud layer," the senior copilot says, "It might be okay."
+"We seem to be out of the cloud layer," the senior copilot says, "It might be okay."[^1-3]

+[^1-3]: Specific quotes from the flight were taken from the English translation provided by Popular Mechanics. [http://www.popularmechanics.com/flight/a3115/what-really-happened-aboard-air-france-447-6611877/](http://www.popularmechanics.com/flight/a3115/what-really-happened-aboard-air-france-447-6611877/)

 Meanwhile the junior copilot has realized he has set the radar wrong.
 Instead of going between the worst of the storms, they're heading for the worst of them.
 His attention is directed to fixing the radar.